khstarko/Tutorial/README.md

 As Kim K said:
-> We're living in the future so
+> My diamond earring fell off in the ocean
-> the present is our past.
+> and now it's gone.
 :sparkles: